IESE Business School

 The Class Profile

 IESE’s class is comprised of about 350 students.
-The students’ average age is 28.5 at the time of matriculation, and their average GMAT score is 690.
-Sixty-four countries are represented by the class, and international students make up 81%, while women comprise 32% of the student body.
-The average student came to IESE with 5.2 years of full-time work experience.
+The students’ average age is 29 at the time of matriculation, and their average GMAT score is 670.
+Fifty-five countries are represented by the class, and international students make up 85%, while women comprise 30% of the student body.
+The average student came to IESE with 5 years of full-time work experience.

 IESE offers four application deadlines that run from October to April, though the school encourages non-EU citizens to apply before April to allow ample time for visa processing.

-To apply, applicants must submit a completed application form, essays, a résumé, transcripts from all undergraduate and graduate institutions attended, two letters of recommendation, and a $200 application fee.
+To apply, applicants must submit a completed application form, essays, a résumé, transcripts from all undergraduate and graduate institutions attended, a letter of recommendation, and a $200 application fee.
 Applicants must also submit notification of fulfillment of military or civil service obligations, GMAT scores, scores from a test of English language proficiency, and a passport-sized digital photograph.

 Interviews are conducted on an invitation-only basis and are required for admission.
 Select candidates are invited to participate in an Assessment Day, a day-long event during which applicants spend time interacting with each other and members of the IESE admissions team.
 Participating in an Assessment Day does not serve as a substitute for a personal interview and can take place before or after one is invited to interview; it is not a mandatory step in the admissions process.
 Application materials must be completed in English; interviews are conducted solely in English.